-White Peñasol takes its name of the place where it is made: the sunny Valley of the Stones, old name of Valdepeñas, the valley of the river Jabalon.
-The wine is made of airen grapes, the autochthonous grape from Castilla- La Mancha.
+White Peñasol takes its name from the place where it has been elaborated: the sunny Valley of the Rocks, the ancient name of Valdepeñas, by the river Jabalon’s banks.
+The wine is made from Airen, the indigenous grape from Castilla-La Mancha.

 The area of Castilla-La Mancha, located in the central plateau of the Iberian Peninsula, is the world’s largest vineyard.
 Varietal wines are made with one type of grape.
 Airen and Tempranillo are the most characteristic grapes from this area, while other non-native grape varieties sucha as Cabernet Sauvignon, Syrah, Merlot, Viura, Sauvignon Blanc and Chardonnay have excellent results due to the climate and terrain in this region.

-This wine stands out for its citrus dull yellow, it is fruitful, enjoyable and light on the palate.
+This wine stands out for its faded citrus yellow.
+Pleasant, fruity and light on the palate.

 It is ideal to accompany fish, salads and creams.